-Despite the increased focus on securing the business, discussions about some cybersecurity topics take place, as many are still controversial.
+Despite the increased focus on securing the business, discussions about some cybersecurity topics occur, as many are still controversial.

 These myths can lead small businesses to make dangerous decisions about securing their data, leaving them open to attack.
 A person driven by some stereotype in their decision has no chance to be flexible and probably can not choose the best fitting solution.
-To deal with these common misconceptions in a small business, it is essential to know them first.
+To deal with these common misconceptions, it is essential to know them first.

 Myth 1: Small and medium business is too small and unimportant to be a target

 No one cares about how large or how small your business is.
 Attackers hack you first and think about how to monetize it later.
 Many loud modern hacks started with small companies, which were providing services to some larger organizations.

 Myth 2: Anti-virus software products protect the business and keep it safe